2 Year Foundation Programmes FAQs

 Referees will be able to submit references online through Oriel in March and April.
 After this time, your foundation school and/or employing organisation will chase referees for references.
 It is not a problem if your referees do not complete a reference online.

 You will not be eligible to commence foundation training and your application will need to be withdrawn.
-You will be able to apply the following year.
+You will be able to apply the following year, providing you have graduated by then.

-Everyone has to apply through the Oriel application system.
+Everyone has to apply through Oriel.
 You can contact the UKFPO team directly for further advice and support in your application via helpdesk@foundationprogramme.nhs.uk.

 If you are required to pass PLAB, you must pass both PLAB 1 and PLAB 2 by the deadlines specified.